radian628/unofficial-desmos-wiki/src/meta/development.md

 - Some form of Git client (If you're not sure, I recommend [GitHub Desktop](https://desktop.github.com/)) for sending over your changes.
 - A GitHub account.
 The site is hosted on GitHub.
 - Some kind of code editor for editing the files that make up the website.
 I recommend [VSCode](https://code.visualstudio.com/) if you're not sure what to choose.
-- (MACOS AND LINUX ONLY) NodeJS and NPM, which can both be installed [by downloading NodeJS from here](https://nodejs.org/).
+- (REQUIRED for MacOS and Linux, OPTIONAL for Windows) NodeJS and NPM, which can both be installed [by downloading NodeJS from here](https://nodejs.org/).

 ### Steps to Contribute